Gabriel-H-Soares/Amnet_ResultsAnalisys.app/README.md

 **Summary**

-This project is for results analysis during the time
+This project has a focuses on analysis of results data